 Touring Patong Market With a Chef

-Another reason why I enjoyed this particular food market was because we were touring with a Thai chef.
+Another reason why I enjoyed this particular food market was that we were touring with a Thai chef.
 Just after our tour of the market, we were scheduled to take a Thai cooking class.
-This was the first stop, so that we can learn about the ingredients we would be using.
+This was the first stop so that we can learn about the ingredients we would be using.

-The chef was certainly pointing out ingredients that I did not know anything about, even though we are pretty knowledgable about Thai food.
-He was also able to translate for us, so that we could chat with some of the vendors.
+The chef was certainly pointing out ingredients that I did not know anything about, even though we are pretty knowledgeable about Thai food.
+He was also able to translate for us so that we could chat with some of the vendors.

 One of my favorite stalls included not only chili peppers, but also garlic, ginger, shallots, and more.
 The stall included piles upon piles of the ingredients that make Thai food amazing!